our mission

 Internship Details:

 - 1st Year DVM Students: Summer internship from the end of Spring to the start of Fall semester.
-Hourly paid with housing provided or a stipend.
+Stipend provided.

-- 2nd Year DVM Students: Continue with RKM, building on your first-year experience.
-Includes the same summer schedule, hourly pay, and housing options.
+- 2nd Year DVM Students: Students who previously participated in RPPI may return for their second summer.
+Program includes the same summer schedule, stipend, and housing options.
 You may be considered for an Associate Veterinarian position post-graduation.

 INTEREST IN RURAL PRACTICE: A demonstrated passion for rural veterinary medicine and a clear commitment to pursuing a career in mixed animal practice in rural areas post-graduation.